scalar-labs/scalar-kubernetes/docs/ScalarDLonAKSTerraform.md

 $ terraform apply -var-file example.tfvars
 ```

+Please make sure to start all the Cassandra nodes since Cassandra doesn't start on the initial boot by default.

 Note that the current version uses [the cassandra module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cassandra) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
 It uses the master branch but it would probably need to be changed if you deploy it in your production environment.

 ### Create Kubernetes cluster